 Entry into the event is free but entry into the pumpkin patch is $3 per person with the attractions and rides also being an additional cost.
 If you plan on visiting more often, they now offer a pumpkin pass for $50 for a family of five that lasts all season.
 Peltzer is open weekdays from 11:00 to 20:00 and weekends from 09:00 to 20:00.

 Don’t let the name fool you, yes Carlsbad might be known for producing strawberries in the warmer months but come fall, this is replaced with an immense amount of pumpkins.

 You will find what most other farms have, a maze and tractor rides but there is an activity that makes this place stand out.
 You can take a break from pumpkin hunting and buy a bucket of apples to shoot out of an apple cannon.

-This is a bit of a drive from San Diego but they are open daily from 09:00 to19:00 until November 8th, the last day of pumpkin season.
+This is a bit of a drive from San Diego but they are open daily from 09:00 to19:00 until early November, the last day of pumpkin season.
 Admission is $5 with the activities also having various prices.
 You can always take a tour of Lego Land while you are in the area as well and make the best out of the drive up.

 12. Bonita Pumpkin Farm